iterate-ch/docs/_sources/Cyberduck/Browser.md.txt

 # Problems

-## Special characters such as Umlaute
+## Special Characters Such as Umlaute

 If characters aren't displayed correctly in the browser, try to change the character encoding used.
 See *View → Text Encoding* or edit the [bookmark](Bookmarks#edit-bookmark) *Encoding* setting.
 Try `UTF-8` (the default), `ISO-8859-1`, and `Windows-1252`.